Charming New $B$-Physics: Conclusions

 As a step towards converting our constraints into statements on more definite NP models, we considered what the equivalent NP scale $\Lambda_\text{NP}$ we are probing when we place limits on our Wilson coefficients, and our results were shown in Table~\ref{tab:lambdas}.
 The tensor operators \(Q^{(\prime)c}_9\) are sensitive to the highest scales, with the best fit to those coefficients corresponding to scales in excess of \SI{10}{\TeV}.
 All our operators probe scales above \SI{2}{\TeV}, showing how our choice of observables can complement direct LHC searches for NP effects.

 \acknowledgments We thank A.\ Rosov for providing numerical values for the $B \to K$ form factor.
 The authors are grateful to the Mainz Institute for Theoretical Physics (MITP) for its hospitality and its partial support during the completion of this work.
 M.K.\ was supported by MIUR (Italy) under a contract PRIN 2015P5SBHT and by INFN Sezione di Roma La Sapienza and partially supported by the ERC-2010 DaMESyFla Grant Agreement Number: 267985 and an IPPP STFC studentship.
 A.L.\ is supported by the STFC grant of the IPPP.
 S.J.\ is supported in past by UK STFC Consolidated Grant ST/P000819/1.
 K.L.\ acknowledges support from a PhD studentship jointly funded by STFC and the School of Mathematical and Physical Sciences of the University of Sussex.
 The whole project was supported by an IPPP Associateship.
+We thank A.\ Rusov and M.L.\ Piscopo for bringing the missing contributions in \eqref{eq:gamma12bsm} (those proportional to $B'_{4,5}$) in a previous version of this paper to our attention during their work on \cite{Lenz:2022pgw}, and for their thorough checking of our other results.